chimera-linux/chimera-linux.github.io/_docs/installation/zfs.md

 For device-specific images, you will want to create a removable media with Chimera (typically an SD card), boot it and install ZFS in there.

-Packaged kernels in Chimera generally also come with ZFS binary module packages, suffixed with `-zfs-bin`.
+If you are using an LTS kernel, Chimera typically comes with binary ZFS modules for installation.

-For default, generic LTS kernel:
+For the generic kernel:

 ```
 # apk add linux-lts-zfs-bin